jianlingzhong/string-format-operator-for-R/README.md

 # String format operator for R
-A simple string format operator for R, similar to the % in Python.
-This operator makes use of R's `sprintf` function.
+A simple string format operator for R, similar to the % operator in Python.

+It makes use of R's `sprintf` function.
 Code is very simple:

 ```R
 `%^%` <- function(fmt, ...) {